microsoft/DeepSpeed/docs/_posts/2021-12-09-deepspeed-moe-nlg.md

 Assuming the scaling holds, the results have the potential to completely transform the large model training landscape in terms of cost.
-For example, a trillion-parameter model can be potentially trained at the cost of a 200B parameter (like GPT-3) sized MoE model, translating to millions of dollars in training cost reduction and energy savings (Brown et al., 2020, Language models are few-shot learners).
+For example, a trillion-parameter dense model can be potentially trained at the cost of a 200B parameter (like GPT-3) sized dense model, translating to millions of dollars in training cost reduction and energy savings (Brown et al., 2020, Language models are few-shot learners).